python-jsonschema/jsonschema/docs/creating.rst

     :argument jsonschema.TypeChecker type_checker: a type checker.
 If unprovided, the existing `jsonschema.TypeChecker` will be used.

+    Returns:

-    :returns: a new `jsonschema.IValidator` class
+        a new `jsonschema.IValidator` class extending the one provided

     .. note:: Meta Schemas